Subhangi-G/Election_Analysis/README.md

 -------------------------
 ```

-The analysis of the election show the following :
+The analyses of the election show the following :
 - There were 369,711 votes cast in this election.

 ### County Results